pkindalov/mvcFrameworkUA/README.md

 # What are you need to run this locally?

-1.Working server + PHP + MySQL /you can install packages separately or use xampp, wampp etc.../
+1.Working server + PHP + MySQL /you can install packages separately or use xampp, wampp etc.../ and composer installed to install dependencies in composer.json

 2.Database and tables.
 The settings are in config file.
 You must create database about this project /using phpmyadmin, heidiSQL etc.../